 I can’t find a carer in my area can you help?

 We are eager to help you find a carer for your needs.
-If a carer does not appear in your area we can post your need on our website to encourage carers in your area to respond.
+If a care worker does not appear in your area we can post your need on our website to encourage care workers in your area to respond.

 Is Independent Carers Ltd registered with the CQC or UKHCA?

 No we are an introductory agency.